-Clothing and accessories worn by students are expected to respect the value of our schools and district as a student-centered community.
+Clothing and accessories worn by students are expected to respect the value of our school and district as a student-centered community.
 Therefore, IRSD students are not permitted to wear clothing that is transparent, exposes the midriff/naval area, cleavage or posterior regions.
 Additionally, students:

 a.
 Students will be required at all times to wear shoes or other appropriate footwear.

 Students shall be required to follow dress standards to prevent hazards or dangers in areas such as recess, shop, labs and/or physical education class.

-b.
+- b.
 Shirts, tops, blouses, and dresses must either have sleeves or must cover the area from neckline to shoulder.
-The length of the skirts, skorts, culottes, jumpers, shorts and dresses must be worn at or below the mid-thigh area while the student is standing.

-c.
-Clothing shall have no holes that expose skin above the kneecap.
+The length of the skirts, skorts, culottes, jumpers, shorts and dresses must be worn at or below the mid-thigh area while the student is standing. - c.
+Clothing shall have no holes that expose skin above the mid-thigh area. - d.

-d.
 No headgear may be worn in the building.
-This includes, but is not limited to, hats, hoods and/or other types of head coverings.
+This includes, but is not limited to, hats, hoods and/or other types of head coverings. - e.

-e.
 Clothing with printing across the buttocks area shall be prohibited.

-Leggings/tights, form-fitting stretch pants, or yoga pants worn as pants must be worn with a dress or other garment covering the area to the mid-thigh region.
+Leggings/tights, form-fitting stretch pants, or yoga pants worn as pants must be worn with a dress or other garment covering the area to the midthigh region. - f.

-f.
 Wearing apparel, footwear, or other accoutrements usually associated with a person's dress must not be obscene, vulgar, nor ethnically, culturally, or sexually offensive.
-Sacrilegious prints, gang-related identification, apparel, or paraphernalia, suggestions of violence, drug or alcohol use, illegal activities and/or graffiti may not be worn or dis-
+Sacrilegious prints, gang-related identification, apparel, or paraphernalia, suggestions of violence, drug or alcohol use, illegal activities and/or graffiti may not be worn or displayed. - g.
+Clothing designed to be worn as undergarments may not be visible.
+Pants must be affixed at the appropriate waistline.
+Pants worn below the waist to the extent that the undergarment and/or skin is or could be exposed are not permitted in school.

-September 2020

-SUNDAY MONDAY TUESDAY WEDNESDAY THURSDAY FRIDAY SATURDAY 2 3 4 9 10 11 16 17 18 igust W T F S 1 5 6 7 8 12 13 14 15 19 20 21 22 26 27 28 29 RETURNING TEACHER DAY (Paraprofessionals Report to Work) RETURNING TEACHER DAY (Paraprofessionals Report to Work) RETURNING TEACHER DAY (Paraprofessionals Report to Work) HALF DAY RETURNING TEACHER DAY (Paraprofessionals Report to Work) 5 6 7 LABOR DAY RETURNING TEACHER DAY (Paraprofessionals Report to Work) RETURNING TEACHER DAY (Paraprofessionals Report to Work) RETURNING TEACHER DAY (Paraprofessionals Report to Work) RETURNING TEACHER DAY (Paraprofessionals Report to Work) 12 13 RETURNING TEACHER DAY (Paraprofessionals Report to Work) PRIMARY ELECTION DAY TEACHER WORK DAY (Paraprofessionals Report to Work) RETURNING TEACHER DAY (Paraprofessionals Report to Work) 17 FIRST DAY OF SCHOOL Grades PreK-1 Cohort B Grades PreK-1 Cohort B 19 Rosh Hashanah 20 Grades PreK-1 Cohort A Grades PreK-1 Cohort A All Students Virtual Grades PreK-1 Cohort B Grades PreK-1 Cohort B 26 27 28 Yom Kippur Board of Education @ IR, 7 p.m.
-Grades PreK-1 Cohort A Grades PreK-1 Cohort A All Students Virtual October S M T W T F S 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 All dates/events of subject to change NT NOTICE: on this calendar are ge or cancellation. s, visit irsd.net .

-For October sports schedules, visit the following websites: